bqqbarbhg/achrails/README.md

 ../LayersBox/layersbox install learning-layers/achrails
 ```

-Now, if you go to url given in the 'layersbox init'-phase, you should reach 'Layers API'-page. if you go to url/achrails , you should see page from achrails with green bar on top of the screen and links to groups and login.
+Now, if you go to url given in the 'layersbox init'-phase (https://192.168.99.100), you should see a page with large header 'Layers API'. if you go to https://192.168.99.100/achrails , you should see the achrails front page: empty page with green bar on top of the screen,  links to groups, search area and login.

-To be added: clvitra, https-issues etc.
+(To be added: clvitra, https-issues etc.)

 Installing for development with Layers Box
 ------------------------------------------